 Baby Carrier: Understanding The Meaning Behind The Stork’s Epic Tale

-Popularly recognized to bring babies to their mothers, storks usually thrive near bodies of water where they wade through to catch small animals like fish, crabs, and frogs for dinner.
-Known to build spacious and sturdy nests in high places where they settle for many years, these typically huge birds can be spotted soaring and gliding during a hunt, using their distinctly large wings that can impressively stretch to at least 10.5 feet.
+Storks thrive near bodies of water where they catch small animals like fish, crabs, and frogs for dinner.
+Known to build spacious and sturdy nests in high places, these typically huge birds can be spotted soaring and gliding during a hunt.
+It uses its distinctly large wings that impressively stretch up to at least 10.5 feet.

 Symbolic Meaning Of A Stork Bird